 JD Vance Claims Alex Jones More Credible Than Rachel Maddow

-Category: News & PoliticsVia: john-russell • 2 weeks ago • 33 comments
+Category: News & PoliticsVia: john-russell • one month ago • 33 comments

 By: Ken Meyer (Mediaite)

 By Ken MeyerSep 5th, 2021, 4:11 pm Twitter share button <?php // Post Body ?>

 Hillbilly Elegy author and Republican Senate candidate JD Vance decided to make the claim that conspiracy theorist Alex Jones "is a far more reputable source of information than Rachel Maddow ."

 It all started on Thursday when Maddow promoted a news story on Twitter that reported "Patients overdosing on ivermectin backing up rural Oklahoma hospitals."
 Ivermectin is the horse de-worming medicine that has been promoted byright-wing commentators lately as a treatment for the coronavirus, even though public healthofficials say there's no little data suggesting its viability as an anti-Covid drug.

 "Patients overdosing on ivermectin backing up rural Oklahoma hospitals, ambulances"